lasthinker/luci-app-amlogic/README.md

 #### Description of default settings

-- The default [OpenWrt](https://github.com/breakings/OpenWrt/releases/tag/ARMv8) firmware and [kernel](https://github.com/breakings/OpenWrt/tree/main/opt/kernel) download service of the plug-in is supported by `breakings`.
+- The default [OpenWrt](https://github.com/ophub/amlogic-s9xxx-openwrt/tags/s9xxx) firmware and [kernel](https://github.com/ophub/flippy-kernel/tree/main/library) download service of the plug-in is supported by `Ophub`.
 He is an active and enthusiastic manager of the Flippy community, familiar with OpenWrt compilation, and familiar with the installation and use of various boxes supported by `Flippy`, Recommended Use.

 ## Screenshot